Advertiser Disclosure

 Past-due accounts with service providers can also mean bad news for your credit score if they become collection accounts.

 Late payments, collection accounts and charged-off accounts linger on your credit report for up to seven years.
 So, it’s pertinent that you pay your outstanding debt obligations and bills on time.
-Otherwise, you risk hurting your credit score and delaying progress towards meeting your goal of an 800-credit score.
+Otherwise, you risk hurting your credit score and delaying progress toward meeting your goal of an 800 credit score.

 Sign Up for a Credit Builder Feature